-No contracts have been entered into by CCEP or any of its subsidiaries, other than in the ordinary course of business, within the period of two years prior to the date of this document which are or may be material.
+None of the AGM resolutions relate to the Scheme.
+Other than the contracts listed above, no contracts have been entered into by CCEP or any of its subsidiaries, other than in the ordinary course of business, within the period of two years prior to the date of this document which are or may be material.